prince-repository/SmartCalculator/README.md

 # SmartCalculator
-Creating a simple attractive smart calculator.
+Creating a simple and attractive smart calculator.